Ivan-Shaml/docker-free/README.md

 (In WSL/Ubuntu)

 Execute the [docker-create-certs.sh](docker-create-certs.sh) script.
-It will generate the keys and certificates and put them in their right place.
+It will generate custom keys and certificates needed for docker engine and put them in their right place.

 It should output something like this: